shishupal/TechnicalCommunityContent/Cloud Computing/Azure IaaS/Session 3 - Hands On/readme.md

     <pre>
     ssh azureuser@<i>masterDNS</i></pre>

-1. To be certain that the script files you uploaded to the cluster contain Linux-style line endings ("/r" rather than "/r/n"), execute the following command in the terminal window to install and run the dos2unix conversion program:
+1. To be certain that the script files you uploaded to the cluster contain Linux-style line endings ("/r" rather than "/r/n"), execute the following commands in the terminal window to install and run the dos2unix conversion program:

     ```
     sudo apt-get install dos2unix